 It should come as no surprise that one of the most pressing environmental issues we face is plastic pollution.
 In 2016, we consumed 400 billion plastic water bottles around the globe, equivalent to 1 million plastic water bottles per minute, or 20,000 bottles per second.
 Approximately only 9% of all plastic gets recycled, while the remaining 91% ends up in landfills or leaches into our oceans.
 In the US alone, we go through 50 billion plastic bottles per year or 100 million plastic water bottles per day.

-It takes over 400 years for plastic water bottles to biodegrade.
+It can take over 400 years for plastic water bottles to biodegrade.
 Microplastics (tiny plastic particles) breakdown and embed themselves in our food chain as they are ingested by marine life-threatening larger ecosystems and consequently, human health.
 Though plastic bottles are convenient and sometimes necessary for clean water in rural areas, lack of government oversight has lead to the proliferation of plastic disposables and it has become an industry that has produced over 8.3 billion metric tons of plastic in the last 6 decades, of which 6.3 billion tons has become plastic waste.

-Despite the fact that water bottles often ring in at two or three dollars a piece – a high upcharge for something most can get for free – bottled water is still perceived as the ‘cleanest’ way to consume water.
-This overconsumption of plastic has led to excessive waste caused by littering, poor recycling programs, and landfill spillover which some scientists predict will become as serious as climate change.
+Despite the fact that water bottles often ring in at two or three dollars a piece – a high upcharge for something most can get for free – bottled water is still perceived as the ‘cleanest’ way to drink water.
+This overconsumption of plastic has led to excessive waste caused by littering, poor recycling programs, and landfill spillover which some scientists predict will become as serious a problem as climate change.

 How much plastic is in the ocean?